xddesigners/silverstripe-lazyforms/README.md

-# SilverStripe Lazy Forms for Static Publisher
+# SilverStripe Lazy Forms
 Convert normal SilverStripe form into Lazy loading forms and take maximum advantage of the SilverStripe Static Publishing module.
-The module show the exact same form in disabled state on load.
-This can be used as a skeleton.
+The module show the exact same form in disabled state while loading.
+This form can be used as a skeleton.
-With CSS you van change it to greyed out.
+With CSS you can change it to greyed out, see example below.

+The form is fully functional after loading.

 ### Installation
 ```